Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 How does one play such surprises to bring out the fact that they're surprises?
 By smoothly connecting all the notes, regardless of their unexpectedness?
 By politely giving all these bass notes and harmonies equal weight?
 NO!
 NO #*&%*@#*&%@ WAY!
 The harmonies and bass motion here are like expletives, like slaps in the listener's face, like shouts to disturb everyone's complacency.

 How would I play this passage?
-On organ, I would give a matter-of-fact and uninteresting short articulation to every bass note and chord up to that point (playing them with some value between a quaver and a cro, probably; and playing only when the bass note changes...all very light and unproblematic)...and then at each chord that is surprising, i.e. the chords that are not the "6" the listener expects, I'd play the notes longer to emphasize that it's a shock.
+On organ, I would give a matter-of-fact and uninteresting short articulation to every bass note and chord up to that point (playing them withsome value between a quaver and a crotchet, probably; and playing only when the bass note changes...all very light and unproblematic)...and then at each chord that is surprising, i.e. the chords that are not the "6" the listener expects, I'd play the notes longer to emphasize that it's a shock.
 I might even add more fingers to the chords to make it louder.
 Then I'd go back to the more bluff approach for the rest of it that isn't so surprising.
 All this is done pretty much by feel, determining the exact lengths of the notes by context...it becomes easy to do, dramatically, with experience...doesn't need to be thought about all that consciously.
 One simply plays along with the meaning of the words, and reacts whenever either the text or the harmonic progression are surprising.

 On harpsichord, I'd definitely play bigger chords at those spots, and maybe also give them less arpeggiation (a sharper stroke) than default, and perhaps lift off them more abruptly than I do the others.
 WHACK!
 Again, it's making a dramatic stroke there...and notice, to make it shorter there on harpsichord is the opposite of what I'd do for emphasis on the organ, which is to make it longer!
 There are many different ways to make accents, technically, but the point is to make them as clearly as possible.
 We develop a repertoire of these musical gestures on the various instruments, so we can simply think of the size of stroke we need to make at any given moment, and then do it.